OfficialLambdax/_storageS-UDF/README.md

 Support for X32/64 Autoit Stable/Beta.
 Windows XP to 10.
 11 and Wine not tested.

-As of Version 0.1.4 there are three data storage methods and five listing storage methods.
+As of Version 0.1.5 there are three data storage methods, five listing storage methods and three ring buffer methods.

 ============================== Tl;dr ==============================